-Recently, the DEDO was awarded a USDA Rural Community Development Initiative (RCDI) grant of $234,643 that allowed DEDO to expand technical assistance to seven rural towns in Kent and Sussex Counties over a three year timeframe.
-These "USDA Recipient Towns" include Bridgeville, Delmar, Harrington, Laurel, Milford, Millsboro, and Milton.
-All communities statewide are invited to participate in services provided to these towns. , performing arts, loca
+Recently, the DEDO was awarded a USDA Rural Community Development Initiative (RCDI) grant in the amount of $200,000 that is allowing Downtown Delaware to expand services to nine rural towns in Kent and Sussex Counties though 2015.
+These "USDA Recipient Towns" are Bridgeville, Delmar, Harrington, Georgetown, Milford, Millsboro, Milton, Seaford, and Smyrna.

 What is the Main Street program?

-Main Street is a program of economic development whereby communities build on their downtown's unique character and assets.
+For over thirty years, Main Street has recorded successes to prove its effectiveness as a program of economic development whereby communities build on their downtown's unique, authentic community assets.

 - historic assets (buildings, landmarks, public areas)

-- cultural assets (such as colleges/universities or a core of museums or arts venues);
+- cultural assets (such as colleges/universities, arts venues, events)

-- political assets (such as is found in a capitol city or county seat.)
+- political assets (such as would be found in a capitol city or county seat)

-The Main Street Four-Point "Approach" (attached) is a comprehensive strategy in which the four points of Organization, Design, Economic Restructuring and Promotion are integrated into a comprehensive program designed to draw upon local opportunities and build community self-reliance for downtown development.
-The philosophy and the Eight Guiding Principles (attached) behind this methodology make it an effective tool for community-based, grassroots revitalization efforts.
+The Main Street Four-Point "Approach" is a comprehensive strategy in which the four areas of Organization, Design, Economic Restructuring and Promotion are integrated into a comprehensive program designed to draw upon local opportunities and build community self-reliance for downtown development.
+The philosophy and Eight Guiding Principles behind this methodology make it an effective tool for community-based, grassroots revitalization efforts.

 Nationally, the Main Street Approach has been successful in communities of all sizes, both rural and urban.
-Certified Main Street towns have met The National Main Street Center's Ten Criteria for Recognition.
-(See attached.) www.mainst.org
+Certified Main Street towns must meet rigorous criteria for recognition annually.